jshakes/jshakespeare2019/content/posts/2020-12-05-console-log.md

 {{< figure class="post__figure--medium" src="/post_images/pipe-organ-ebrach-kirche.jpg" alt="Interior photograph of a church showing the pipe organ facade below a large stained glass window" caption="The pipe organ facade in the former abbey church in Ebrach, Germany.
 Image credit: [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Ebrach_Kirche_rose_window_Orgel_P4252411efs.jpg)" >}}

-The pipe organ is the world’s largest musical instrument, played by an operator who sits at a complex array of controls called a console.
+The pipe organ is the largest musical instrument, and is played by an organist who sits at a complex array of controls called a console.
 Organ consoles consist of keyboards (typically three to five), pedals, and stops - binary valves used for controlling wind flow to the pipes.

 {{< figure class="post__figure--small" src="/post_images/organ-console.jpg" alt="A pipe organ console with console brackets" caption="Image credit: [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Usnaconsole.jpg)" >}}